robphilipp/data-frame-ts/README.md

 Tagging elements in a `DataFrame` is achieved by using the `tagRow(...)`, `tagColumn(...)`, and `tagCell(...)` methods.
 1. Tagging a row means that all the elements (cells) in that row have that tag.
 2. Tagging a column means that all the elements (cells) in that column have that tag.
-3. Tagging a cell, only tags the cell at the specified (row, column) coordinates.
+3. Tagging a cell only tags the cell at the specified (row, column) coordinates.

 A row, column, and cell can be tagged with any data type that implements the `TagValue` interface.
 Essentially, the data type must implement a `toString()` method.
 Not a high bar.